-At the time of hire and/or promotion, the department's HR representative will notify the employee of his or her job classification.
+At the time of hire and/or promotion, the Elected Official or Department Head~~department's HR representative~~ will notify the employee of his or her job classification.
 Classification of an employee will be done in accordance with the Fair Labor Standards Act (FLSA) guidelines.
-Employees may be classified as Full-time, Part-time, or Temporary as well as Exempt, Regular Non-exempt, or Non-exempt Law Enforcement based on their salary and responsibilities.
+Employees may be classified as Full-Time, ~~or~~ Part-time, ~~or~~ Temporary as well as Exempt, Regular Non-Exempt, or Non-Exempt Law Enforcement, based on their salary and responsibilities.
 Departments shall issue clear job descriptions to support the FLSA status of employees.

-29 U.S.C. § 201 et seq
+29 U.S.C. § 201 et seq.